MichalSkoula/codeigniter-ai-translation/README.md

 # codeigniter-ai-translation

-This package allows you to translate your CodeIgniter 3/4 language files to any language using Antrhopic Claude REST API.
+This package allows you to translate your CodeIgniter 3/4 language files to any language using Anthropic Claude REST API.

 ## Installation